 In 1838, Dominican founding father Juan Pablo Duarte started a secret resistance movement called La Trinitaria (The Trinity) with Matías Ramón Mella and Francisco del Rosario Sánchez.
 The three leaders were the trinity.
 The movement grew into La Filantrópica (The Philanthropists) who used public theater to spread ideas of freedom.

 The Dominican War of Independence was a long guerilla war.
-The rebels captured the fortress in Santo Domingo on February 27, 1844.
-That is the what we celebrate as Dominican Independence Day.
+The rebels captured Fortaleza Ozama, the fortress that guards the Rio Ozama in Santo Domingo on February 27, 1844.
+That is what we celebrate as Dominican Independence Day.